 The common name for the steroid hormone 17β-estradiol.
-Estrogen (Fig. 1) is synthesized from testosterone by aromatase [cytochrome P450 (CYP) 19A1] primarily in the ovary, testis, adrenal gland, and adipose tissue and is metabolized by 17β-hydroxysteroid dehydrogenase, sulfatases and sulfotransferases, and cytochrome P-450 enzymes to biologically active estrone, estrone sulfate, and catechol estrogens, respectively (Fig. 2).
-Androstenedione metabolized by aromatase in the liver, spleen, and neuronal tissue is a source of estrone, which can be converted reversibly to estrogen (Fig. 2).
-In mammalian females, estrogen maintains secondary sex characters and organs, such as the mammary glands, uterus, vagina, and Fallopian tubes.
-In mammalian males and females, estrogen also affects the function of nonreproductive organs, including the brain, heart and blood vessels, bone, immunological system, gastrointestinal tract, urogenital tract, skin, thyroid, and liver, accounting, in part, for sex differences observed in the prevalence and symptomatology of some diseases.
-See also: Hormone; Steroid
+Estrogen (17β-estradiol; Fig. 1) is an important steroid hormone that aids mammalian sexual and reproductive development.
+In mammalian females, estrogen maintains secondary sex characters and organs, including the uterus, vagina, mammary glands, and fallopian tubes.
+In mammalian males and females, estrogen also affects the function of nonreproductive organs, including the brain, heart, blood vessels, bone, gastrointestinal tract, urogenital tract, skin, thyroid, and liver, accounting, in part, for sex differences observed in the prevalence and symptomatology of some diseases.
+In addition to estrogen, other significant estrogenic hormone substances in mammals include estrone, estriol, and catechol estrogens (Fig. 1).
+See also: Hormone; Mammalia; Reproductive system; Steroid

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.